olaroos/newGTFS/README.md

 `bash bashBin/extendFileForAwk.sh`

-This will extend calendar.txt and calendar_dates.txt so that the last variable will no longer contain a newline/return-character making it eligible for step 3.3
+This will extend calendar.txt and calendar_dates.txt so that the last variable will no longer contain a newline/return-character making it eligible for step 4.3

 ### 3:

+`python python_code/clearTables.py`

+This will clear the database as the rows are not unique, we need to remove old data

+### 4:

 Enter each route-specific folder and run: `bash trace_${route_number} x`